 title

 If you're a business owner or manager with a real business you'll eventually get to the point where the question changes from, "Do I need marketing help?" to "How do I find the best marketing help?"
-Problem is, finding the best marketing help isn't so easy.
+This will help.

 1) See the Work.
-Marketing "experts" tend to be great talkers.
-In fact, many are really more sales people than true marketing pros with the perspective, talent, and credentials to do what's truly best for your business.
+Marketing folks tend to be great talkers.
+In fact, many are better sales people than true pros with the talent and smarts to do what's truly best for your business.
 So, listen to the pitch, then look at the work.
-And, be sure to invest the necessary time to do that.
-It's the best starting point to finding the best help.
+And, be sure to invest the time to do that.
+It's the best starting point to finding the right help.
 But, that's just the first step.

 2) Check out Credentials and Experience.
 Professional pedigree and experience provides a valuable perspective of who you're dealing with.
 Once again, talk is cheap, so there'd better be a kick-ass bio or two on the website.